-- MUST be able to deliver events at 50 Hz or greater - MUST comply with the Android sensor coordinate system as detailed in the Android APIs (see [Resources, 41]) - MUST be capable of measuring from freefall up to twice gravity (2g) or more on any three-dimensional vector - · MUST have 8-bits of accuracy or more - MUST have a standard deviation no greater than 0.05 m/s^2
+- SHOULD be able to deliver events at 120 Hz or greater.
+Note that while the accelerometer frequency above is stated as "SHOULD" for Android 4.1, the Compatibility Definition for a future version is planned to change these to "MUST".
+That is, these standards are optional in Android 4.1 but will be required in future versions.
+Existing and new devices that run Android 4.1 are very strongly encouraged to meet these requirements in Android 4.1 so they will be able to upgrade to the future platform releases - MUST comply with the Android sensor coordinate system as detailed in the Android APIs (see [Resources, 41]) - MUST be capable of measuring from freefall up to twice gravity (2g) or more on any three-dimensional vector - MUST have 8-bits of accuracy or more - MUST have a standard deviation no greater than 0.05 m/s^2